All faculty in the university are eligible to participate.

 The University’s general degree requirements are discussed here.

 For the degree of Master of Arts in Interdisciplinary Studies, 36 hours of course work must be completed.
 These hours are distributed as follows:

 In the first year the student must complete an interdisciplinary seminar (MAIS 5300, 5301, 5307, or 5330).
 The seminars are designed to introduce students to graduate work and to give them experience in interdisciplinary approaches to subjects and problems.

 Core Requirements (9 hours)

-From the graduate courses offered in this catalog, the student selects, in consultation with the adviser, at least three hours each from at least two of the following areas: Humanities, which includes Aesthetic Studies, History of Ideas, and Studies in Literature; Natural Sciences and Mathematics, which includes courses in Biology, Chemistry, Geosciences, Mathematical Sciences, Physics, and selected courses in Science Education; Economic, Political and Policy Sciences, which includes courses in Public Affairs, Criminology, Economics, Geospatial Science, Public Policy & Political Economy, Political Science, and Sociology; Management, which includes Management and International Management Studies, Accounting, Information Technology, Innovation and Entrepreneurship, Management and Administrative Sciences, Finance and Healthcare Management.
+From the graduate courses offered in this catalog, the student selects, in consultation with the adviser, at least three hours each from at least two of the following areas: Behavioral Sciences, which includes courses in Communication Disorders, Human Development, and selected courses in Education; Humanities, which includes Aesthetic Studies, History of Ideas, and Studies in Literature; Natural Sciences and Mathematics, which includes courses in Biology, Chemistry, Geosciences, Mathematical Sciences, Physics, and selected courses in Science Education; Social Sciences, which includes courses in Public Affairs; Management, which includes Management and International Management Studies; and Engineering and Computer Science.

 Concentration (12 hours)